The Quarter After

 Hiding it All

-Quicksand are one of those bands about which little seems to be known; while the band members' names are easily found, what they played is another matter, although it seems they had a fairly standard guitar/bass/keys/drums lineup.
+Quicksand are one of those bands about which little seems to be known; while the band members' names are easily found, what they played is another matter, although recent reissues make matters clearer.
 The rear sleeve of their sole album, Home is Where I Belong, actually has a band bio, along with a bucolic view of a classic Welsh valley, complete with a sheep, although it obviously neglects to give any useful instrumental information.
 Hailing from South Wales, the cover pic makes them look like a rare form of hippy miner, which vaguely describes the music herein.
 OK, it doesn't; they basically bordered prog without really immersing themselves wholeheartedly in the style, having much in common with other proto-prog outfits such as Cressida or Spring, albeit less interesting.

 Hideaway My Song is typically uninteresting mid-'70s 'rock', although Sunlight Brings Shadows ups the ante a little by bringing in a faint Gentle Giant influence, would you believe.
 The rest of the album veers between boring and vaguely adventurous, although Quicksand were never really going to be front-runners.
-Mellotron on three tracks, with small string parts on Sunlight Brings Shadows and Overcome The Pattern/Flying and more strings and brass on Seasons/Alpha Omega; no surprise that the Mellotron comes in on the longer, proggier tracks.
+Robert Collins' Mellotron on three tracks, with small string parts on Sunlight Brings Shadows and Overcome The Pattern/Flying and more strings and brass on Seasons/Alpha Omega; no surprise that it was used on the longer, proggier tracks.

 |7" ( 1981) ***/T½

-Quiet were a short-lived quirky new-wave bunch, US prog-gods Cathedral's Tom Doncourt on keys.
+Quiet were a short-lived quirky new-wave outfit featuring US prog-gods Cathedral's Tom Doncourt on keys.
 As far as I know, they only ever released the double-a side Telepathy 1/In Motion single, a reasonable enough effort in its genre, combining new wave and synth-pop influences, throwing in the occasional prog chord structure or guitar solo for good measure.